OS2bos/os2bos/frontend/README.rst

 Frontend documentation
 ======================

-The frontend web GUI is a single page application based on the `VueJS framework. <https://vuejs.org/>`_ It comprises the following components:
+The frontend GUI is a javascript single page application using the `VueJS framework. <https://vuejs.org/>`_ It comprises the following components:

 * `VueJS <https://vuejs.org/v2/api/>`_ for templating and UI logic (view layer)